 The zinfandel on this Paso Robles ranch was planted in 1923.
 It was purchased soon after by Sylvester and Catarina Dusi, who raised three sons there—Guido, Dante, and Benito.
 When Guido and Dante went to war in 1944, vineyard cultivation was left to Sylvester and young Benito—eleven years old at the time.
 Beni, as his many friends call him, maintained the vines from then on.
 Ridge’s long relationship with Beni and the Dusi vineyard began when Dave Bennion— scouting the area in 1967—knocked on the Dusis’ door and asked to buy five tons of grapes.

-Weather: Wet spring, warm, dry summer and fall.
+Weather: Warm spring, dry, hot summer and fall

 Grapes: Average brix 25.8°

 Fermentation: 100% submerged cap fermentation; natural primary and secondary.
-Pressed at six days.
+Pressed at seven days.